 Camp continues to be just as beautiful to visit in the winter!
 From the base of the “North Homes Chalet,” you can set out in snowshoes, explore the lake perimeter on skis, or augur a hole to do some ice fishing.

 Other winter time activities available include ice fishing, snow shelter building, campfire cooking and a winter Olympics weekend event!
 The possibilities are endless.

-Summer Camp Program (CTSS)
+Compass Summer Program (CTSS)

 The daily schedule finds youth sharing breakfast and lunch together in the newly renovated Lodge, then splitting off into their smaller groups to go to their outdoor “home spot” for a welcoming game or sharing activity.
 The idea is to get youth building camaraderie and forming friendships with their group members while learning important life skills such as communication and being a good friend.
 Days include team building challenges or a reflect-share activity.

 Groups then travel through stations together.
-Stations have included a wide range of activities such as wilderness skills like fire and shelter building, fire safety followed by “s’mores and stories,” garden lessons while picking fresh raspberries, nature scavenger hunts, a variety of nature based crafts and so much more!
+Stations have included a wide range of activities such as wilderness skills like fire and shelter building, fire safety followed by “s’mores and stories,” garden lessons while picking fresh raspberries, nature scavenger hunts, a variety of nature-based crafts and so much more!